novinfard/SimpleLottery/README.md

 ## Main Features
 - Define Nominees
-- Election Publisher with timer to update the result
+- Create an Election Publisher using a timer to update the result while lottery in progress
-- Display the winner when the election rounds ended
+- Display the winner when the lottery rounds ended

 ## Author
 **Soheil Novinfard** - [www.novinfard.com](https://www.novinfard.com)